Placenta - Abnormalities

 A recent paper has identified using an in vitro model that human herpesvirus 8 (HHV-8) can infect the placenta

 Clinical term for the cytomegalovirus infection of the placenta.

 A earlier histological study identified fixed connective tissue cells predominantly infected cell type in placental tissue.
 In addition, endothelial cells, macrophages and in some cases trophoblast infection.
 While a more recent in vitro study suggests that all villi cell types are likely to be infected.

-There are few documented abnormalities associated with fetal membranes.
+There are few documented abnormalities associated with feral membranes (chorion, amnion).
 Ultrasound measurement of abnormal yolk sac size/shape in early embryonic development has been suggested as an indicator of early gestational loss.
 The most common literature described abnormalities are those associated with abnormal vasularization of the chorion.